Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: An Overview of LLM-MAS

 {\underline{Messages ($\mathcal{M}$).}} Let $\mathcal{M}$ denote the messages exchanged among agents, i.e $\mathcal{M}=\{M_{i,r}, M_{i,s}\}_{i=1}^n$.
 Specifically, $M_{i,r}$ denote the messages received by the agent $A_i$, i.e $M_{i,r}=\{m(A)\}_{A\in \mathcal{A}^r_i}$, and $M_{i,s}$ denote the messages sent by the agent $A_i$, i.e $M_{i,s}=\{m(A)\}_{A\in \mathcal{A}^s_i}$.
 Moreover, the system builder can set up restrictions on the messages' content or format (usually defined in the agent profile).
 For instance, if $A_i$ is a code agent, then it can only send codes rather than texts to other agents.

 {\underline{Trust management ($\mathcal{T}$).}} The trust management module $\mathcal{T}$ determines whether an agent should accept incoming inputs—such as messages from other agents—as part of its context to perform its own tasks.
 Ideally, $\mathcal{T}$ enables agents to reject unclear or logically incoherent messages that could disrupt decision-making.
-However, most existing LLM-MAS frameworks, including \citep{li2023camel, wu2023autogen}, allow agents to act directly upon received messages without performing any verification.
+However, most existing LLM-MAS frameworks, including \citep{li2023camel, wu2023autogen}, allow agents to act directly upon received messages without any verification.

 \textbf{Environment ($\mathcal{E}$).} The environment in an LLM-MAS refers to the shared setting—physical, simulated, or informational—within which multiple agents interact, communicate, and collaborate to achieve individual or collective goals \citep{guo2024large}.
 For instance, in a social simulation system as in \citep{park2023generative}, agents represent citizens and the environment is the simulated town; in an autonomous driving system, the environment is the physical world where the car drives in.
-For simplicity, we use the general term $\mathcal{E}$ to represent the environment in the rest of the paper.
+For simplicity, we use the general term $\mathcal{E}$ to represent the environment.

 \textbf{Memory.} Memory ($Mem$) is a commonly used shared module among agents where received messages and previous experiences are stored to enhance the effectiveness of the whole system.
 For instance, MetaGPT \citep{hongmetagpt} utilizes a shared message pool to efficiently manage the communication among agents, and Autogen also provides prototypes of shared memory modules.
-However, the mechanism of the shared memory depends on the detailed implementation and practical scenarios.
+However, the mechanism of the shared memory depends on the detailed implementation.

 \textbf{Initial Query ($Q$).} The initial query is the first input given to the LLM-MAS, providing the starting point for agent collaboration.
 The format and the content of the query depends on the purpose of the agent system.
 For a QA system \citep{tang2023medagents}, the query can be a concrete question to be solved; for a simulation system \citep{park2023generative}, the query can be the initial action assigned to each agent; for an autonomous driving or embodied system \citep{mandi2024roco}, the query can be an instruction of a task to be conducted.